lmagalhaes/toy-robot/resources/README.md

 During the warm-up phrase, the cli will read that file and send all the commands to the robot the same way it would happen if someone was typing it.

+Feel free to edit the file to add and remove commands and all changes will be reflected inside the container